Court Rules That Imported Solar Panels Are Bad For US Manufacturing - Slashdot

 The International Trade Commission has ruled that American companies are being hurt by cheap solar panels from overseas, providing an opportunity for President Donald Trump to tax imports from countries like China.
 The Verge reports: Today's unanimous decision ruled that the companies SolarWorld Americans and Suniva were struggling financially not because of their own poor management, but because they couldn't compete with cheap panels from countries like China, Mexico, and South Korea.
 Suniva is now suggesting import duties of 40 cents a watt for solar cells, and a floor price of 78 cents a watt for panels.
 (Right now, the average floor price, worldwide, for panels is about 32 cents.)
 The Solar Energy Industries Association warned that implementing these suggestions could end up doubling the price of solar, thus destroying demand and causing Americans to lose their jobs.

 Let's just make solar illegal to import!
-(Score:3)
+(Score:4, Interesting)

+IN the post-WWII era trade liberalization has been about creating economic interdependence as jobs or wealth.
+It was believed that increasing economic interdependence would reduce the likelihood of hostility between countries joined in a liberal and relatively open trade pact.
+But there are also significant benefits to any market, providing it is sufficiently mature and robust, being able to sell easily outside its borders, and certainly easing of trade restrictions is very good for consumers.
+The lesson of

 More imported energy (Score:2)